Compiling programs at the UNIX command line is simple and straightforward. We will go over the particulars for C, C++ and Java.

 $ java Foo Test Java Program

-The program you run java
+The program you run java on must have

-a main
+a main in it!

 Python Begin by creating a Python program in vi;